Hoberman mechanism: Toys

 The most commonly seen form of the Hoberman mechanism is in the toy made by Chuck Hoberman called the Mega Sphere or Hoberman sphere.
 The Mega Sphere is a plastic, sphere shaped toy that expands and retracts as it is pushed and pulled on.
 The toy is made of six full rings of Hoberman mechanisms that are all connected to each other so as one piece of it retracts or expands, the entirety of the structure follows.
 They are multicolored and range in size from a meter to just a few inches.

 Architecture

 The Hoberman mechanism has also been used in larger scale architectural projects.
 One of these structures is the Hoberman Arch featured the 2002 winter Olympics in Utah.
 The Arch was designed by Chuck Hoberman; it was built to open and close using many interlocked Hoberman mechanisms, acting as a mechanical curtain on the award ceremony stage.

 Engineering

-By replacing the pin joints with temperature reactive shape memory polymers, a Hoberman mechanism can be used to autonomously deploy engineering systems such as PV cells when the ambient temperature increases above a threshold.
+By replacing the pin joints with temperature reactive shape memory polymers, a Hoberman mechanism can be used to autonomously deploy engineering systems such as photovoltaic cells when the ambient temperature increases above a threshold.